SaxonShang/LUGUAN/README.md

 ## UI Information

-This **PyQt-based UI** serves as the central control panel for object detection, automatic image capture, AI processing, and real-time sensor monitoring.
-Below is an overview you can copy straight into your README.

 - **Automatic Object Detection**
   Select a target object (e.g., "Person", "Car", "Dog").
 The UI monitors the live camera feed with YOLO, and automatically captures a frame once the chosen object is continuously detected.